apioo/psx/doc/concept/handler.rst

 implement the HandlerManipulationInterface your handler must be able to create, update or delete records.
-If you implement the HandlerQueryInterface your handler must support retrieval of records please see the API documentation for detailed list of all required methods
+If you implement the HandlerQueryInterface your handler must support retrieval of records please see the API documentation for a detailed list of all required methods